Smeeba/Dactyl-Family-Album/README.md

 ####  Innovation

-Its the grandpappy of the whole thing, it doesn't need an introduction
+Its the grandpappy of the whole thing, it doesn't need an introduction.
+The original dactyl was inspired by the Kinesis Advantage2 keyboard, just spit into two halves instead having it as one piece.

 ## Dactyl Manuform